 Compared to other recumbent bikes, the SNODE R16 is a bit smaller.
 It is only 46″ (117 cm) long and 22″ (56 cm) wide.
 However, it still is recommended to leave at least two feet of clearance all around it.

 The fully assembled bike does not weigh too much either.
 Its net weight is only 50.7 lbs (23 kg), so only one person can quickly build it.
 Plus, its front base bar features a set of wheels that can ease its relocation, while the rear base bar features adjustable polygonal caps, which can act as levelers.

 Seat and handlebars

 The SNODE R16 features a seat designed for optimal comfort.
-Both the seat pad and the backrest pad integrate a 2″ (5 cm) thick layer of foam cushioning.
-The covers are of durable vinyl material, which is also sweatproof.
+The seat pad and the backrest pad integrate a 2″ (5 cm) thick layer of foam cushioning.
+In addition, the covers are of durable vinyl material, which is also sweatproof.

 The seat itself does not have an adjustment system.
 However, the whole rear frame assembly is adjustable.
 Its base bar has several adjustment positions and connects to the front piece with a large knob.